nhi-nguyen-csis/CS_5800_SP2023/Assingment_1/README.md

 Here is the structure of the Assignment 1 folder

-Please download the whole folder and run the Main.java
+Please download the whole folder and run the Main.java.
+If you would like to see the sample output screenshots, please open the Screenshot_Outputs.docx in this folder

     ├── Aggregation
         ├── Course.java